JishnuM/hugo-product-launch-kickstart/content/_index.md

 Building a great ML service is difficult.
 Managing it in production is doubly so.

-MetricRule works with your serving stack to automatically create metrics for your services' inputs and outputs, so you can track and get alerted on bad model deployments, feature drifts, or unexpected data.
+MetricRule works with your model serving stack to automatically create metrics for your services' inputs and outputs, so you can track and get alerted on bad model deployments, feature drifts, or unexpected data.

+#### Why do you need granular monitoring?

+* Poor quality model outputs are not diagnosed as system errors but have user experience and revenue [impact](https://www.washingtonpost.com/technology/2019/07/18/uber-glitch-charges-passengers-times-normal-price-resulting-crosstown-fares-thousands-dollars/)
+* Poor model performance can be restricted to specific [slices](https://www.snorkel.org/blog/slicing) of inputs and outputs which are not apparent on global views
+* Shifts in user behavior in response to [external](https://www.technologyreview.com/2020/05/11/1001563/covid-pandemic-broken-ai-machine-learning-amazon-retail-fraud-humans-in-the-loop/) [events](https://fortune.com/2020/06/09/instacart-coronavirus-artificial-intelligence/) or internal product [changes](https://www.wired.com/2015/10/can-learn-epic-failure-google-flu-trends/) can affect model outcomes

 ***